CRM Design: 7 Best Practices

 Provide intuitive import tools that can handle a variety of formats, and offer clear guidance throughout the process.
 If migration feels complicated or prone to errors, users may lose confidence early on.

-The Role of a Sandbox Mode
+The Role of a Sandbox Mode in CRM UX Design

 A screenshot of Google Analytics' Checkout Behavior Analysis report, showing a funnel visualization of user drop-offs at different stages of the checkout process.
 The surrounding text explains the role of a sandbox mode in CRM systems, allowing users to explore features with sample data before committing real information.